Tangerine-Community/Tangerine-client-legacy/README.markdown

 and runs ./scripts/listen.rb to compile changed coffeescript files and other useful tasks.

     npm start

+If you're doing application development, you'll want to run the debug gulp target

+    npm run debug

+When in debug, the app generates index-dev.html.
+View the app at http://localhost:8080/index-dev.html

 ## View the app

 To view the app with minimised javascript, open http://localhost:8080

-Sourcemaps are now available; therefore, you should be able to debug with them.
+Sourcemaps are now available; therefore, you should be able to debug with them, although it is better to use the debug target (described above).

 ## Generate an APK